LaeticiaW/cellular-automation/README.md

 ## Summary
 A cellular automation is a set of cells in a grid, where each cell has a state, such as on or off.
 At  specified intervals, a set of rules is applied to the current state in order to calculate the next state.
-The rules determine the next state of a cell by looking at the the cell's state and its neighboring cells' states.
+The rules determine the next state of a cell by looking at the the cell's current state and its neighboring cells' current states.

 This example of cellular-automation uses the Rule30 algorithm as described here: http://mathworld.wolfram.com/Rule30.html.